lazyslacker/gen-ai-bootcamp-2025/genai-architecting/readme.md

 ### Model Selection and Development

-Choose appropriate models based on your use cases.
+Select appropriate models based on your use case.
 Consider factors such as:

 - Self Hosted vs SaaS
 - Open weight vs Open Source